refraction-ray/general-notes/lectures/ML in a Nutshell.md

   $$L_0=\sum_i(\hat{y_i}^2-y_i^2).$$

-  To avoid overfitting and to get a more stable solution for fitting paramters $$\theta$$,  we introduce the below methods.
+  To avoid overfitting and to get a more stable solution for fitting parameters $$\theta$$,  we introduce the below methods.

   * Ridge regression